YesCT/alim.ac/source/writes/2015-04-16-xhprof-and-drupal-in-two-flavors.html.md

 ### Configure XHProf

-The only configuration needed is to set the output directory in XHProf's configuration file.
+The only configuration needed is to set the output directory in the PHP configuration file for XHProf.
 Here is my `/usr/local/etc/php/5.6/conf.d/ext-xhprof.ini` file:

 ~~~
 [xhprof]